Enjoy this really nice pineapple and mixed berries cake with a sprinkle of cinnamon and icing sugar if you can bear more sweetness, I can!

 This cake was a total impromptu - a totally instantaneous idea with ingredients that I have gathered from around my kitchen there and then.

-It is one of these cake recipe that came out really nice on first attempt and we all absolutely love it.
+It is one of these cake recipes that came out really nice on the first attempt and we all absolutely love it.
 I personally would not change anything to it apart from maybe the type of fruits and maybe choose some stone fruits or whatever is seasonal or you may like.
 I am a pineapple head and therefore I would not change the pineapple with anything else ;-).

 Every time I make this my kids buzz around it until it all disappears.
 I have to admit that we, the adults are as buzzy around it as much.
 This to me it's always a good sign of a good successful recipe, so here we go!

 I love its texture, with parts of it quite flan-like and smooth, some quite airy and then it comes the fruity bit which is to die for.
 It's just terrific!
 This is what I call a cake with 'personality' 😉

 Oh, and if you like this berries cake you might also like this scrumptious almond poppy seeds and blueberry cake or this superb apple, blueberry and pomegranate cake or this absolutely wonderful pineapple, berries and coconut cake.